lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ## Next Header field

-If the Next Header field does not vary and is known by both sides, the Field Descriptor in the rule should contain a TV with this Next Header value, the MO should be "equal" and the CDA should be "not-sent".
+If the Next Header field does not vary and is known by both sides, the Field Descriptor in the rule SHOULD contain a TV with this Next Header value, the MO SHOULD be "equal" and the CDA SHOULD be "not-sent".

 Otherwise, TV is not set in the Field Descriptor, MO is set to "ignore" and CDA is set to "value-sent".
-Alternatively, a matching-list may also be used.
+Alternatively, a matching-list MAY also be used.

 ## Hop Limit field

 The field behavior for this field is different for Uplink and Downlink.
 In Uplink, since there is no IP forwarding between the Dev and the SCHC C/D, the value is relatively constant.
-On the other hand, the Downlink value depends of Internet routing and may change more frequently.
+On the other hand, the Downlink value depends of Internet routing and MAY change more frequently.
 One neat way of processing this field is to use the Direction Indicator (DI) to distinguish both directions:

 * in the Uplink, elide the field: the TV in the Field Descriptor is set to the known constant value, the MO